 Top-paying metropolitan areas for radiation therapists include:

-Seattle, Washington and Portland, Oregon also rank high for top-paying metropolitan areas.
+Seattle, Washington and Portland, Oregon also rank high for top-paying metro cities.

-Some nonmetropolitan areas also rank high for top-paying locations.
-In fact, BLS reports that the top-paying nonmetropolitan areas are:
+Non-metro areas also rank high for top-paying locations.
+The BLS reports 3 top-paying non-metropolitan areas.
+These include:

 Radiation Therapist Job Outlook